You may have heard the popular phrase “buy the dip” when it comes to investing, so here’s what it means

 Well, this may surprise you.

-Because the reality is that in the long run it doesn’t actually matter what the stock market is doing right now.
+The reality is that in the long run, it doesn’t matter what the stock market is doing right now.
+Successful investors tend to stick with the knowledge that investing should be about time in the market, not timing the market.

 When is a good time to invest?